BartoszLiburski/vsf-prismic-api/README.md

 2. type - type from Prismic, type of document `/api/ext/cms-prismic/index/?type=cms_page`
--> will search for documents with type cms_page **NOTE**, if you want to use searching by `type` then first use `fetchAllAndSaveFromPrismic` method
+-> will search for documents with type cms_page **NOTE**, if you want to use searching by `type` with Elastic Search Layer on, then use `node src/api/extensions/cms-prismic/scripts/prismic.js fetch` command in console to fetch and save Prismic data

-3. tags - Prismic document tags, use with by `type` searching
+3. tag - Prismic document tag
+**NOTE**, if you want to use searching by `tag` with Elastic Search Layer on, then use `node src/api/extensions/cms-prismic/scripts/prismic.js fetch` command in console to fetch and save Prismic data

-4. index_name - use if you have multiple indexes in ElasticSearch.
+4. index_name - use if you have multiple indexes in ElasticSearch (for different languages).
 By default module uses:
 `vue_storefront_catalog` (from config, first of elasticsearch.indices)

 5. filter - use filter with given name